History of AEK Athens F.C.: 2003–04 season

-The summer of 2003 started with severe financial and administrative problems, after the mismanaging of Psomiadis.
+The summer of 2003 started with severe financial and administrative problems, following the mismanagement under Psomiadis.
 Furthermore, Demis Nikolaidis, Mauricio Wright and Walter Centeno also left.
-The transfers of Nikos Liberopoulos, Ioannis Okkas and Vangelis Moras promised to revitalise the club's success amid the growing financial problems.
+The arrivals of Nikos Liberopoulos, Ioannis Okkas and Vangelis Moras were expected to help revive the club amid the growing financial problems.
 Since the demolition of the Nikos Goumas Stadium, AEK were forced to play in various stadiums of Athens.

-AEK took a financial breath by joining the group stage of the Champions League, as they eliminated Grasshopper.
-There, they were drawn with Monaco, Deportivo La Coruña and PSV Eindhoven and their European campaign came to an end, as the finished 4th with 2 draws and 4 defeats.
-In the winter transfer window, they were weakened through the releases of Grigoris Georgatos and Christos Maladenis.
-Modest performances were not enough and unable to cope with the negativity from a large section of the fans, Bajević resigned in January, during the match against Iraklis.
+AEK received a financial boost by reaching the group stage of the Champions League, as they eliminated Grasshopper.
+There, they were drawn with Monaco, Deportivo La Coruña and PSV Eindhoven and their European campaign came to an end, as they finished fourth with two draws and four defeats.
+In the winter transfer window, the team was weakened by the departures of Grigoris Georgatos and Christos Maladenis.
+Modest performances were not enough and unable to cope with the criticism from a large section of the supporters led to Bajević resigning in January, during the match against Iraklis.
+Ilie Dumitrescu was appointed as a caretaker manager.
+Nevertheless, Dumitrescu did not manage to change the team's fortunes, who eventually finished fourth in the league.
+In the Cup, AEK reached the semi-finals, where they were eliminated by Panathinaikos.